Romanian grammar: Dative case

 The dative forms of the pronouns:

 Genitive case

 The genitive forms of the pronouns (also called possessive pronouns, pronume posesive):

-The retention of the genitive, in the third person, is to be noted; the pronoun, like Latin eius, eorum, inflects according to the possessor, not according to the possessed.
+The genitive is retained in the third person.
+The pronoun, like Latin eius, eorum, inflects according to the possessor, not according to the possessed.

 Reflexive pronouns

 These are the forms of the reflexive pronouns (pronume reflexive):

 The above reflexive pronouns are in the accusative and dative cases, and in both stressed / unstressed forms.
 As is made clear, the reflexive pronouns are identical to the personal pronouns, with the exception of the 3rd person, which has entirely new forms.
 The genitival forms of the reflexive pronouns are the same for the 1st and 2nd persons, but also differ in the 3rd person singular, which is al său.
 This is a direct continuation of Latin usage; Latin suus was used only when the possessor was the subject of the sentence.